Home

 The Interplay

-• Marketing/Sales & Operations: The CRM system uses data from the PMS to segment guests and tailor marketing efforts.
-Sales teams use this data to identify potential leads for group bookings and events.
+• Marketing and Operations: CRM pulls from the PMS to segment guests.
+Sales teams use the same data to spot group leads and recurring corporate stays.

 Scalability and Flexibility in Tech Stacks